-- Class teachers ensure that spare PE kit is available for any circumstances where a child does not have their own in school. - Lessons provide good quality experiences that are suitably challenging for all pupils. - Children undertake different activities, but all are given the same opportunity to achieve the aims through an appropriate range of activities. - For children with limited gross motor skills, the integrity of activities will be maintained and expectations will take into account the individual needs of pupils. - All children will be given the opportunity to participate in the experience of competitions. - For any gifted and talented children, or those with a particular interest in PE, the opportunity to become a mini leader during playtimes and lunchtimes to deliver physical activities to their peers is available. - Care is taken to ensure that any SEND or catch up interventions are timetabled to ensure that children are never routinely or frequently missing PE. - Any children who are unable to take part physically in a PE lesson will be given an alternative role within the PE lesson to ensure they are included in the learning that takes place.
+Class teachers ensure that spare PE and swimming kit is available for any circumstances where a child does not have their own in school.

+- Lessons provide good quality experiences that are suitably challenging for all pupils. - Children undertake different activities, but all are given the same opportunity to achieve the aims through an appropriate range of activities. - For children with limited gross motor skills, the integrity of activities will be maintained and expectations will take into account the individual needs of pupils. - All children will be given the opportunity to participate in the experience of competitions. - For any gifted and talented children, or those with a particular interest in PE, the opportunity to become a mini leader during playtimes and lunchtimes to deliver physical activities to their peers is available. - Care is taken to ensure that any SEND or catch up interventions are timetabled to ensure that children are never routinely or frequently missing PE.